-Turkey signals no quick end to Syria incursion as truck bomb kills 11
+Turkey signals no quick end to Syria incursion as truck bomb kills police

 Deputy Prime Minister Numan Kurtulmus said on Twitter that Islamic State, the PKK and the Syrian Kurdish YPG militia were all attacking to take advantage of the failed coup.

-Last week Erdogan accused followers of a U.S.-based Islamic cleric he blames for the coup attempt of being complicit in attacks by Kurdish militants.

-The cleric, Fethullah Gulen, has denied any involvement in and denounced the coup plot.

-(Additional reporting by Asli Kandemir, David Dolan, Can Sezer, Cagan Uslu, Edmund Blair in Istanbul; Dasha Afanasieva and Orhan Coskun in Ankara; Lisa Barrington and Tom Perry in Beirut; Writing by Nick Tattersall; editing by David Stamp)
+Additional reporting by Asli Kandemir, David Dolan, Can Sezer, Cagan Uslu, Edmund Blair in Istanbul; Dasha Afanasieva and Orhan Coskun in Ankara; Lisa Barrington and Tom Perry in Beirut; Lesley Wroughton and Stephanie Nebehay in Geneva; Writing by Nick Tattersall; editing by David Stamp